old-cookie/dr_ai/README.md

 6. Voice Mode (Experimental)
    - Voice-based continuous conversation loop where the AI automatically responds with TTS and awaits further STT commands.

+7. Vaccines Record
+   - Store and manage your vaccination history.
+   - Track upcoming vaccination schedules and past records.

+8. Medicine Calendar
+   - Set reminders for medication schedules.
+   - Manage and track your daily medicine intake.

+9. Medical Certificate
+   - Store and organize your medical certificates digitally.
+   - Easily access and share your medical documentation when needed.

 ---

 ## Screens Overview